top of page

 Crystal Palace olympic climbing campaign

-Since the Mayor of London’s 2018 announcement of a major refurbishment for the National Sports Centre, Mount Palace has been actively advocating for climbing to remain a central part of the Crystal Palace NSC
+Since the Mayor of London’s 2018 announcement of a major refurbishment for the National Sports Centre, Mount Palace has been working with the GLA to ensure that climbing remains at the heart of the Crystal Palace site.

-In 2019, our efforts paid off.
-Through surveys and petitioning, our climbing community made sure that expanded climbing facilities was one of the most requested improvements—second only to improved athletics and swimming facilities.
-As a result, the GLA pledged to build a purpose-built bouldering centre as part of the redevelopment.
+As key stakeholders, we fully engaged in the Mayor’s consultation process — attending every town hall meeting and mobilising the community to make their voices heard.
+In 2019, those efforts paid off.
+Through surveys and petitions, climbing was identified as one of the top priorities for investment, second only to athletics and swimming.
+As a result, the GLA pledged to include a purpose-built bouldering centre in the redevelopment.

 • Instagram